Miomir Kecmanovic vs. Bu Yunchaokete: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Miomir Kecmanovic vs. Bu Yunchaokete Trends and Insights

-- Kecmanovic last hit the court on September 27, 2023 in the qualifying round of the China Open, and the match finished in a 1-6, 4-6 loss to No. 53-ranked Yannick Hanfmann .
+- Kecmanovic last played on September 27, 2023 in the qualifying round of the China Open, and the matchup finished in a 1-6, 4-6 defeat by No. 53-ranked Yannick Hanfmann .

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.